HermesBoots/holbertonschool-zero_day/README.md

-The first day's worth of projects.
+The first day's worth of projects, including Vagrant and others.